jjanezhang/fractal-art/README.md

-# Jane Zhang Final Project: City Weather Fractal Art
+# City Weather Fractal Art

 ## How to run
 1. Save the fractal-art folder